-Ok great!
-The script you have now should satisfy all your data needs for MySQL... right?
+The script you have now should satisfy all your data needs for MySQL — right?
 Not yet.
-There is one big aspect left to consider: how do we continuously load data that is new or updated?
-It's not a good idea to just replicate all of your data each time you have updated records.
-That process is going to be painfully slow, and if latency is important to you then it's definitely not a viable option.
+How do you load new or updated data?
+It's not a good idea to replicate all of your data each time you have updated records.
+That process would be painfully slow; if latency is important to you, it's not a viable option.

-You'll need to identify some key fields that your script can use as primary keys to bookmark its progression through the data.
-This way, you're ETL script can pick up where it left off and look for updated data.
-The fields that work best for this are auto-incrementing (i.e. updated_at or created_at).
+Instead, you can identify some key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
+Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in MySQL.